janaSunrise/nextjs-quickstart-template/README.md

 ```

 To have navbar, footer for each page, we'll add them, Remember `Navbar.jsx` and `Footer.jsx` are
-components too in components folder, which we import in `Layout.jsx` and use, Then in `pages/_app.jsx`
+components in components folder, which we import in `Layout.jsx` and use in `pages/_app.jsx`
 which contains the basic structure of an App.

 By default, it's like this